Sri Lanka country brief

 Australia is committed to assisting the economic and social development of Sri Lanka.
 As the situation in the country improves, Australia has shifted focus from short-term humanitarian support in conflict-affected areas to long-term development assistance.

-In 2011-12, Australia provided $43.5 million in development assistance to Sri Lanka for demining, reconstruction of schools and houses damaged during the civil conflict, and to help disadvantaged people find work, start a business or restart sustainable farming or fishing activities.
-Since 2009, the Australian Government has supported the clearance of land mines and unexploded ordnance from 74 square kilometres of land and the reconstruction of around 4,600 homes and 20 schools in northern Sri Lanka.
+In 2012–13, Australia provided $42.6 million in development assistance to Sri Lanka for demining, and reconstruction of schools and houses damaged during the civil conflict.
+Funding also helped disadvantaged people find work, start a business or restart sustainable farming or fishing activities.

 Bilateral economic and trade relationship